akshnz/workflows/README.md

-# Awesome workflows for GitHub Actions
+# Awesome GitHub Actions workflow templates

 🥇 Only the most awesome workflows for GitHub Actions